Gavri Devi (1920-1988)

 Zaheer son of Niyaz Khan, plays Dholak, Dhol, Khartaal, Morchang and Harmonium.
 At a very young age he started learning Dholak and Dhol from his father.
 Zaheer’s versatility has taken him Internationally and brought him opportunities in Bollywood.
 He is a balance of traditional art form passed on from generation to generation and opens new horizons of world music.

 Aadil Khan Meer

-Ninteen year old Aadil is son of Umar Mohammad.
-He started learning Nagarah from his father when he was 10 years old.
-Studying in class 11, Aadil plays Nagarah, Dholak, Tabla, Khartaal and Morchang.
-Talented aadil has begun his journey in the world of music and performs in festivals and functions whenever he gets time from his studies.
-He is one of the few young Nagarah players in Rajasthan and wishes to follow his father’s footsteps and take his family’s 9 generation old tradition ahead.
+Nineteen year old Aadil is son of Umar Mohammad.
+He started learning Nagara from his father when he was 10 years old.
+Studying in class 11, Aadil plays Nagara, Dholak, Tabla, Khartaal and Morchang.
+Talented Aadil has begun his journey in the world of music and performs in festivals and functions whenever he gets time from his studies.
+He is one of the few young Nagara players in Rajasthan and wishes to follow his father’s footsteps and take his family’s tradition of 9 generations ahead.